Reports: March 14 Expects Change in Arab, International Stances on Lebanon

 I invite readers to compare this assassination with that of Rafic al-Hariri, and whom are its beneficiaries: March 14 moviment, and its allies willing to form a Government, USA and Israel, some Arab countries allied to the East, but not Syria unwilling to open another front (they hardly are managing their present problema in Syrian territories).
 Think about it Lebanese people.

-Missing greatpierro over 11 years
+Missing greatpierro 12 years

 of course not they are no masters of their own fate and how could they be.
 In front there is HA, Syria and Iran.
 No tender sweet guys that are threatening and killing M14 leaders (you may or may not believe it).
 Do you think that they have the capabilities to withstand this by themselves.
 If the lebanese count on themselves solely than it would be another story.

-Missing greatpierro over 11 years
+Missing greatpierro 12 years

 Good to hear this from you. remember though the minister of culture Layoun did not agree on mentioning the cedar revolution in the history book.

-Missing greatpierro over 11 years
+Missing greatpierro 12 years

 I agree with you, I condemn the rioting but understand what happens as the M14 cannot stand no more the succession of aggressions they are subject to.
 Demonstrations happen in every civilized country and there is nothing wrong with it as long as it does not generate in uncontrolled violence.